Ailime17/flight-booker/README.md

 Go to the Booking model and implement the #accepts_nested_attributes_for method.

-Once your form is successfully submitted, render the booking’s #show page which displays the booking information (flight and passenger information).
+Once your form is successfully submitted, render the booking’s #show page which displays the booking information (flight and passenger information).'

+Stimulus:

-Add a Stimulus controller that allows the user to add another passenger by clicking on an “Add passenger” button, which adds another set of fields to enter the passenger details (hint: have a look at the <template> tag)
+'Add a Stimulus controller that allows the user to add another passenger by clicking on an “Add passenger” button, which adds another set of fields to enter the passenger details (hint: have a look at the <template> tag)

 Allow to remove existing passengers by clicking a “Remove” button, which removes the one set of passenger fields (make sure submissions to the server still works as expected)

 Prevent removing the last set of passenger details.'

+Email:

+'You’ll [...] send out a “You have booked your ticket” confirmation email to all Passengers when they are created as part of the booking process.

+Generate your new mailer with $ rails generate mailer PassengerMailer.

+Install the letter_opener gem (see docs here) to open your emails in the browser instead of sending them in the development environment.

+Follow through the steps listed in the Rails Guide to create the action to send the confirmation email.

+Build both an .html.erb and .text.erb version of your ticket confirmation email.

+Test that the email sends by creating a new flight booking (letter_opener should open it in the browser for you if you’ve set it up properly).

+Try out one other trick – call the mailer directly from the Rails Console using something like:

+> PassengerMailer.confirmation_email(Passenger.first).deliver_now!

+Extra Credit: Deploy it to a hosting provider and try it out.
+There will be a bit of additional setup to get something an email provider like SendGrid working and sending emails in production for you.'